jclarkDM/better-census/README.md

 ```

 > [!TIP]
 > It's recommended to only include the data you want to use.
-If we want to include everything, we can just run the command without the `--geoid` flag.
+If you want to include everything, you can run the command without the `--geoid` flag.
 > ```bash
 > bun run etl
 > ```